-In 2011/12, 186 students who declared a disability registered with STEP Services and of those, 42 students were placed in employment positions through the CareerOptions for Students with Disabilities program.
-Of those, 26 students worked in full-time positions, 4 students worked in part-time positions and 12 students worked in a combination of full-time and part-time positions.
+In 2012/13, there were 31 students placed in employment positions through the CareerOptions for Students with Disabilities program.
+Of those, 26 students worked in full-time positions, 2 students worked in part-time positions and 3 students worked in a combination of full-time and part-time positions.

-The following table provides a breakdown of CareerOptions program expenditures eligible for cost-sharing under the LMAPD for 2011/12.
+The following table provides a breakdown of CareerOptions program expenditures eligible for cost-sharing under the LMAPD for 2012/13.